drbean/edit/steve/conversation.md

 The writer has to imagine what the reader is thinking.
 The writer has to have a feeling for who the audience is and what they want to hear from the writer.
 The writer must always ask, What question might the reader ask about what I said last?
 This should determine what the writer writes next.
 The writer should try to answer that imagined question.

+This means being self-conscious about what you are saying.
+It's good to wonder if you are saying the right thing, or saying it right.

 As the title, '\currenttitle' says, think of writing as a conversation.